aleen42/how-tc39-work/champion.md

 Most of the work supporting a proposal can be done outside of TC39, without blocking on the committee's approval.
 Moving this work ahead can build more evidence for advancing stages in TC39.
 Some components of this work are:

-- **[Explainer](https://github.com/tc39/how-we-work/blob/master/explainer.md)**: A well-written README in your proposal repository which explains the purpose and shape of the proposal at a high level.
+- **[Explainer `解说`](explainer.md)**: A well-written README in your proposal repository which explains the purpose and shape of the proposal at a high level.
-- **[Documentation](https://github.com/tc39/how-we-work/issues/49)**: Explanations written for JavaScript developers to use the proposal.
+- **[Documentation `文档编写`](https://github.com/tc39/how-we-work/issues/49)**: Explanations written for JavaScript developers to use the proposal.
-- **[Implementations](https://github.com/tc39/how-we-work/blob/master/implement.md)**: Allow programmers to experiment with the proposal, whether it's in transpilers/polyfills or behind a flag/in a branch of a native implementation.
+- **[Implementations `代码实现`](implement.md)**: Allow programmers to experiment with the proposal, whether it's in transpilers/polyfills or behind a flag/in a branch of a native implementation.
-- **[Tests](https://github.com/tc39/how-we-work/issues/6)**: Tests that check the correctness of implementations--these can initially be checked in alongside implementations, but useful to eventually migrate to test262.
+- **[Tests `测试用例`](https://github.com/tc39/how-we-work/issues/6)**: Tests that check the correctness of implementations--these can initially be checked in alongside implementations, but useful to eventually migrate to test262.
-- **Collecting feedback**: Learn what people think about the proposal by talking with them about it, seeing what they think of experimenting programming with it, etc. It can be helpful to get feedback from JS developers, implementers, academics, educators, community leaders, and more, from inside and outside of the committee.
+- **Collecting feedback `收集反馈`**: Learn what people think about the proposal by talking with them about it, seeing what they think of experimenting programming with it, etc. It can be helpful to get feedback from JS developers, implementers, academics, educators, community leaders, and more, from inside and outside of the committee.

 ### Managing a GitHub repository